 - Write an effective privacy statement and have this prominently displayed at the point of collection and/or easily accessible when using a website or app.
 Refer above for an example.

-- Consider how to protect the personal information, for example if using a hard copy register, have one entry per page or a privacy sheet that covers previous entries.
+- Consider how to protect the personal information, for example if using a hard copy register, have one entry per page, a ballot box, or a privacy sheet that covers previous entries.

 - Diarise deletion reminders, and make sure deletion is carried out promptly and securely.